Procedure Guide ·X-Ray ·2026

 5When are X-rays not enough and an MRI or ultrasound is needed?

 X-rays are limited for soft tissue.
-Ultrasound is better for organs, fluid, and masses in real-time; MRI is needed for brain and spinal cord.
-Vets often start with X-rays and add imaging based on findings — ultrasound for a detected mass, MRI when neurological symptoms persist despite a normal X-ray.
+Ultrasound works better for organs, fluid, and masses.
+MRI is needed for brain and spinal cord.
+Vets start with X-rays and add imaging based on findings-ultrasound for detected masses, MRI for neurological symptoms.

 6How many X-ray views does my dog need?

-Most diagnostic X-rays require 2-3 views.
-For chest evaluation, at least 2 views (side and front-to-back) are standard.
-Abdominal studies typically need 2 views.
-Orthopedic evaluations may need 2-4 views of the affected area.
-OFA hip evaluations require specific standardized positioning.
-Your vet will determine the appropriate views based on the clinical question being asked.
+Most need 2-3 views.
+Chest: 2 (side and front-to-back).
+Abdomen: 2.
+Orthopedic: 2-4 of the affected area.
+OFA hip evaluations require standardized positioning.
+Your vet determines appropriate views based on clinical needs.

 7Does pet insurance cover X-rays for dogs?